 Grilled Beef Tri-Tip with Red Wine and Garlic Marinade

-When it comes to grilling, a lot of people unfortunately stop around the area of burgers and steaks exclusively.
+During the grilling season a lot of people unfortunately stop around the area of burgers and steaks exclusively.
 The fact is, though, there's a whole world of delicious food out there that's perfect for grilling besides those two things.
 Chief among these lesser-utilized meats is beef tri-tip.
 We have already covered the topic of smoking the tri-tip, and we also talked about preparing the best tri-tip marinade, but today we’re going to focus on grilling.

 Named for its triangular shape, the beef tri-tip is an intensely flavorful yet very tough cut of meat with little fat that comes from the bottom sirloin muscle on cows.
 To fix these issues with tenderness and richness, the only cure is a savory marinade.
 Today, we'll be going over a recipe for a fantastic grilled beef tri-tip with a red wine and garlic marinade, perfect for all occasions.

-List of Materials For Grilling Tri-Tip
+List of Materials For Grilling Marinated Tri-Tip

 In order to make grilled marinated beef tri-tip, you'll need a few simple ingredients, with emphasis on the "simple" part.
 The great thing about cooking with tri-tip is that, for its flavor and size, it's generally a very cheap cut of meat to buy, allowing you to splurge on higher quality ingredients all around or just save a few dollars at checkout.